jamescommons/blockz/README.md

 * Add website icon that shows up in browser tab
 * Figure out music that should play in menu and in game
 * Add tutorial to main menu if needed later
-* Ball counter should count down
 * Blocks shifting down need animations
 * Rework aim line to be more faithful
 * Implement go faster button by increasing speed and fps
+* Tighten up collision engine

 -------------------------------------
 ## Contact me